 You are using an old version of Internet Explorer.
 If possible, switch to another browser.
 Otherwise please use the PDF form.

 Fill in your details on the form and sign it

-If you would like to have your money deposited in an account in a foreign bank or if you are representing somebody else, we ask you to use the
+If you would like to have your money deposited in an account in a foreign bank, we ask you to use the

-After you have completed the Riksbank's online or offline form, send the banknotes to the Riksbank, we can accept normal post as well as recommended and registered letters.
+After you have completed the Riksbank's web form, you should send the banknotes to the Riksbank, we can accept normal post as well as recommended and registered letters.
 Contact your local post office for information on the postal service’s insurance terms.
 The address is:

 Please do not send any valid banknotes to the Riksbank, only banknotes that are invalid.
-Neither is it possible to send coins to the Riksbank, as we do not redeem coins.
+It is not possible to send coins to the Riksbank, as we only redeem commemorative coins.

 Do you have any questions?

 Contact the Riksbank, telephone 08-787 09 06.
 Telephone hours are non-holiday weekdays, 08.00–12.00.
 You can also contact us by email at firstname.lastname@example.org.

 Read more about the Swedish Act on Measures against Money Laundering